michaelnisi/troubled/data/posts/2011/homebrew.md

 [Homebrew](http://mxcl.github.com/homebrew/) is a OS X package manager created by [Max Howell](https://github.com/mxcl) to make UNIX tools more accessible to every OS X user.
 It's one of these simple applications that just work.

-Basically Homebrew is a [Git](http://git-scm.com/) repository, installed into `/usr/local`, this location obviates sudo to install packages; it's self contained and may be [removed](https://gist.github.com/1173223) any time.
+Basically Homebrew is a [Git](http://git-scm.com/) repository, cloned to `/usr/local` to avoid sudo during installation; it's self contained, doesn't alter the system and may be [removed](https://gist.github.com/1173223) at any time.

 Homebrew installs packages to `/usr/local/Cellar` and symlinks some of the installation into `/usr/local`.
-The packages are installed according to their formulas, which are plain Ruby classes, located in `/usr/local/Library/formula`.
+The packages are installed according to their formulas, which are plain Ruby classes, located in `/usr/local/Library/Formula`.

-Driven by the community, with some 4.000 forks on GitHub, the formulas seem to be self healing.
+Driven by the community, with some 4.000 forks on [GitHub](https://github.com/mxcl/homebrew), the formulas seem to be self healing.
 The ease to contribute to Homebrew almost forces its users to contribute, resulting in frequently updated formulas.

 *To provide a simple usage example,* say, after we [installed](https://github.com/mxcl/homebrew/wiki/installation) Homebrew, we fancy to try [Erlang](http://smyck.net/2012/04/22/why-erlang/).
 We'd search Homebrew to check if there's a [formula](https://github.com/mxcl/homebrew/blob/master/Library/Formula/erlang.rb) to install it: